 campaign testing - test big things not green vs blue

-Testing things that matter, that’s what makes a difference.
+Testing things that matter, things that make a difference to your audience.
 Green versus blue isn’t a big thing.
 Don’t test this.
 Decide which is best.
-See “test for the right reasons” above.
+See “testing for the right reasons” above.

-Email marketing campaign testing is a fast way to test big things.
-An email to your customers will quickly tell you what’s working and what’s not.
-Facebook ads are another easy and relatively inexpensive way to test.
+An email campaign is a fast way to test big things.
+An email to your list will quickly tell you what’s working and what’s not.
+Tests using a Facebook ad or an ad on another social media platform are another easy and relatively inexpensive way to assess variables.
+For a deeper dive into email marketing, read our post: Email Mastery: How to Create a Newsletter in Mailchimp that Shines.

-Marketing campaign testing that’s focused on big things will improve your efforts.
+Campaign testing that’s focused on big things will improve your marketing.

 4) Test things in isolation.

-Be sure to isolate the element you are testing or, said another way, don’t test multiple things simultaneously.
-Unless you are a very sophisticated mathematician who thoroughly understands multi-variant testing, and test design, and have large data sets you won’t know which element caused the success or failure.
+When testing your ad campaign, be sure to isolate the element you are testing or, said another way, don’t test multiple things simultaneously.
+Leave multivariate testing to the professionals.
+Unless you are a very sophisticated mathematician who thoroughly understands multivariate testing using a large data set, you won’t know which element caused the success or failure.

+Keep ad campaign testing simple.
 Pick one big thing and test it.
-Then pick another big thing and test it.
+Fine-tune the test and run it again.
+Then, pick another big thing and test that.
+Don’t create problems for yourself.

 5) Consider the sample size.

 Don’t test a larger sample than you need.
-Determine what sample you need for statistical validity.
-Work back up the response waterfall to determine the sample size.
-For example, if you need 200 sales to have a statistically valid comparison then apply your conversion rate and response rate to 200 to determine how many need to be in the test cell.
-If your test cell is too large, you are putting valuable marketing resources at risk needlessly.
-If it’s too small, you will be making decisions based on sketchy data.
-Neither outcome gets you where you need to be.
+Determine the sample size you need for statistically significant results.
+Work back up the response waterfall to determine the initial audience size.
+For example, if you need 200 sales for a statistically valid comparison, then apply your conversion rate and response rate to 200 to determine the test cell sample size.

 sample size matters to marketing campaign testing

-There are many tools available to help with this.
+There are many other tools available to help with this.
 You don’t need to know the math.
-The folks at Optimizely have a handy calculator: A/B Test Sample Size Calculator.
-You can also review our post, How to Measure Statistical Significance and Why It’s Important to Marketers, and use the embedded statistical significance calculator.
+The folks at Optimizely have a handy calculator: A/B Sample Size Calculator.
+You can also review our post, Measuring Statistical Significance and Why It’s Important to Marketers, and use the embedded statistical significance calculator.

-When you test, be sure what you test will scale.
+When you test, be sure that you run tests that will scale.
 Don’t test an offer you can’t afford to roll out or a media channel you can’t afford to use.
 Guess what?
-It might work, but so what?
-Marketing campaign testing doesn’t help If you can’t afford to use the result in a full rollout.
-To know what you can afford, determine your allowable cost per order.
+It might work.
+Then what?

 7) Roll out your successes slowly.

-Your test was a success.
-Fantastic.
-“Let’s cancel everything and run with the new program.”
+Your landing page split test was a success.
+You got the desired outcome, and the results were statistically significant.
+Fantastic!
+“Let’s cancel everything and run with the new landing page.”

 Not so fast.

 Testing isn’t a perfect science.
+(Only my wife is perfect.)
+Other variables may affect the test and its results.
 Don’t join the New Coke Product Manager on the unemployment line.
-(I’ve been doing this for a long time so you may need to Google this reference, it happened a long time ago.)
+(I’ve been doing this for a long time, so you may need to Google this reference; it happened a long time ago.)

-Before you cancel everything, confirm that the test reflects reality.
-Run a confirmation test.
+Before you change what you are doing, confirm that the test reflects reality.
+Collecting data from a confirmation test will give you confidence that the change impacted the results.
 A confirmation test is usually the same as a successful test but uses a larger sample.
-If your new program continues to perform in the confirmation test, then rolling it out is the smart thing to do.
+Rolling it out is smart if your new offer or headline or landing page continues to perform during confirmation testing.

-So have at it; test your way to marketing success.
+So, have at it; use campaign testing to find your way to marketing success.

 Remember the seven keys to successful campaign testing:

-1. Test for the right reasons – don’t test to avoid making a decision
+1. Testing for the right reasons – don’t test to avoid making a decision

-2. Test to make it better – test to beat the control
+2. Testing to make it better – try to beat the control

-3. Test big things – test things that improve marketing effectiveness
+3. Testing big things – test things that improve marketing effectiveness

-4. Test in isolation – isolate what you are testing
+4. Testing in isolation – multivariate testing is not practical

 5. Use statistically valid sample sizes – don’t base decisions on flawed methodology

-6. Test what you can afford to roll out
+6. Testing what you can afford – test campaign variations that you can roll out

 A version of this post appeared in Red8 Interactive’s blog: 6 THINGS TO CONSIDER WHEN TESTING YOUR WEBSITE.
 Red8 is the team behind Inn8ly.